 The passport application process will take between 20-60 minutes per applicant.
-To insure there is ample time to complete the process, please arrive at least 30 minutes before the passport desk closes.
-More time may be needed for complex cases involving citizenship, parental guardianship, or last-minute travel.
+More time may be needed for complex cases involving citizenship, or parental guardianship.

 If the passport agent believes the process cannot be completed before the Library closes you may be asked to return at another time.

 The U.S. Department of State has the sole responsibility for examining applications and issuing passports.

 You can find full passport application details on the State Department website, travel.state.gov.
 You can also call the National Passport Information Center at 1.877.487.2778.

 If this is your first passport, you must apply in person.
 You must bring:

 - A completed unsigned application for passport (Form DS-11) filled out in black ink